adipasquale/blog.dipasquale.fr/_drafts/incremental-scraping-with-scrapy-and-mongo.md

 Here we are using the url as the key, because unfortunately there does not seem to be a more canonical ID in the DOM.
 It should work as long as Techcrunch does not change their posts slugs or published dates often.

-You can drop all items and re-run the spider twice :
+You can drop all items and re-run the spider twice:

 ```sh
 echo "db.tc_posts.drop();" | mongo localhost/tc_scraper